reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 # The dodgy dollar?

 Here is a piece of code, in which I incrementally ask my friends what their favourite fruit is.
-I decided to use generic variables names, so that later on, I can maybe ask them what's their favourite vegetable, or pet, or something.
+I decided to use generic variable names, so that later on, I can maybe ask them what's their favourite vegetable, or pet, or something.
 This sort of knowledge, I feel, is essential for being a good considerate colleague.
 I start writing some code to process my friends' replies:-